 While I do have a running list of all the kids who live at SCH and are listed with the adoption advocacy website Reece’s Rainbow, I’d like to expand on these excerpts and give each child their own post.

-Today’s featured ‘Find Me Friday’ kid is: *Jamila! *Jamila is a 7-year-old girl who lives at Anchor Home and is waiting for her family to find her.
+Today’s featured ‘Find Me Friday’ kid is: *Jamila! *Jamila is an 8-year-old girl who lives at Anchor Home and is waiting for her family to find her.

 PD: *Jamila has beautiful, waist-length black hair half-pulled back, beautiful brown skin, & a shy smile which can be seen under the graphic covering part of her face.
 She wears a traditional orange Indian outfit w/ gold buttons, mirrors, & a neon yellow/green sash across 1 shoulder.
 She has 1 hand bent resting on her hip, while the other is held across her body.

-*Jamila is listed as having microcephaly as well as hemiplegia on the left side of her body.
+*Jamila has been diagnosed with microcephaly as well as hemiplegia on the left side of her body.
 She is able to move around independently, and can run and walk with ease.
 She does slightly drag her left foot as she moves around, but manages well despite this. *Jamila does receive physiotherapy where her leg and foot are stretched to help with movement.

 *Jamila attends an on-site school 5x/week, where she participates in circle time as well as class time with her teachers. *Jamila is able to point to named colors and match colors correctly.
 She is also working on improving her fine motor abilities through activities such as using the peg board, stringing beads, playing with play doh, and cutting with scissors. *Jamila also enjoys finger painting and all types of water and sensory play.